UTexas

 International Experience, Optional0 or 3

-Three semester credit hours International Experience, study abroad or internship, which can replace three semester credit hours of the Electives.
+Three semester credit hours earned through an approved study abroad or international internship may be used to replace three semester credit hours of the Electives.
 1

 Please note: